kacperbojakowski/final-project/index.md

 ### How to use this guide

-The guide is divided into sections: larger chunks of content, and topics: smaller and more specific subchapters.
-You can access every section and topic at any time from the navigation bar or the [table of contents](#table-of-contents) further down on this page.
+The guide is divided into *sections*: larger chunks of content, and *topics*: smaller and more specific subchapters.
+You can access every section and topic at any time from the navigation bar or from the [table of contents](#table-of-contents) further down on this page.

-The [Overview](02-overview/index.md) briefly describes what technical communication is and what to expect as a beginner.
+The [Overview](02-overview/index.md) briefly describes what technical communication is and what to expect as a beginner in the field.
 [Planning](03-planning-your-retraining/index.md) will help you strategize your training according to your current knowledge and experience.
 [Basics](04-learning-the-basics/index.md) cover a few fundamental concepts you should be familiar with for an easier start.
 For a more practical perspective, refer to [Tools](05-tools/index.md), where you will learn about the software.
 [Education](06-education/index.md) should help you decide which courses and certificates are worth your time.
-Finally, in the [Employment](07-employment/index.md) section, you will learn how to showcase your skills and how to prepare for the interview.
+Finally, in the [Employment](07-employment/index.md) section, you will learn how to showcase your skills and prepare for an interview.

-Refer to the [Glossary](09-glossary/index.md) whenever any term confuses you.
-Finally, in the [Links](10-links/index.md) section, you will find addresses of all external resources (excluding references) linked to in this guide; they are divided according to type and listed in alphabetical order.
+Refer to the [Glossary](09-glossary/index.md) if technical jargon confuses you.
+In the [Links](10-links/index.md) section, you will find all the websites and resources hyperlinked throughout this guide.

-You can read the guide from beginning to end by clicking "Next section/topic" at the bottom of each page, or you can jump straight to whatever interests you and skip the rest.
+You can go through the pages in order by clicking "Next section/topic" at the bottom, or you can jump straight to whatever interests you and skip the rest.
+Works either way!

 > 💡 **TIP:** Whenever an image is rendered too small in your browser, right-click it and select *Open image in new tab* to view in full size.

-> 💡 **TIP:** When viewing on a mobile device, remember that you can slide your finger on tables to scroll the content horizontally.
+> 💡 **TIP:** When viewing the mobile version, remember that you can slide your finger on tables to scroll their content horizontally (wide tables get squished on smaller screens).

 <!-- HTML CONTAMINATION -->

 <details>
 <summary><span>❕ Disclaimer  </span></summary>
 This guide was created in 2022 and adapted to the Polish job market at the time.
-The author does not guarantee that the content will be updated or adjusted for other locations.
-This means that certain practices, tools, and realities here described might have changed since the initial publication.
-As for international readers, some topics (e.g., the parts on education and employment) may be irrelevant due to regional differences; however, those readers may still be able to find viable alternatives in their location.
+The author does not guarantee that the website will receive updates or that the content will be adjusted for other locations.
+Thus, certain practices, tools, and realities described in this guide might have changed since the initial publication date.
+For visitors outside of Poland, some information (especially chapters on education and employment) may be irrelevant due to regional differences.
+Hopefully, those readers will be able to find viable alternatives and similar solutions within their area.
 </details>

 ## Table of contents